 Ms O'Connor and Mr Palmer retired from their positions as Independent Reviewers in 2011.
 Their positions were taken up by the Emeritus Professor Dennis Pearce AO and Ms Victoria Rubensohn AM in August 2011.
 Professor Pearce retired from the position in May 2015.
 His position was taken up by Robin Creyke.

-Victoria is a board member of the Communications Law Centre and Director and Company Secretary of Media Access Australia.
-She has worked in radio and television in Australia and the USA and is a member of the Royal Television Society (UK).
-Victoria has worked extensively internationally in communications institution-building and is co-creator of a United Nations Convention on Disaster Communications.
+Victoria is Chair of Communications Law Centre Ltd, founding director/Company Secretary of Media Access Australia/Centre for Inclusive Design, She has worked in radio and television in Australia and the USA and is a Member of the Royal Television Society (UK).
+Victoria has worked extensively internationally in communications institution-building and is co-creator of the United Nations Convention on Disaster Communications.

 Victoria has chaired government and non-government bodies and committees including: